-Potting is essentially filling a “pot” with adhesive (often referred to as a potting compound).
+Potting is essentially filling a “pot” with adhesive (or a potting compound).
 When potting electronics, the components to be potted are in a housing or recess which is then filled with adhesive.

 Electronic circuit boards comprise many sensitive small components such as microchips, resistors, transistors and diodes.
-These often require protection against moisture (which can cause short circuits), chemicals (which can corrode or attack components), thermal shock, vibration or impact (which can cause components to become detached).
-In many cases, potting electronic parts helps make spying and copying circuitry difficult for competitors or helps make smart chips and card readers harder for criminals to tamper with.
+These often require protection against moisture (which can cause short circuits), chemicals (which can corrode or attack components), thermal shock, vibration, or impact (which can cause components to become detached).
+In many cases, potting electronics helps make spying and copying circuitry difficult for competitors or helps make smart chips and card readers harder for criminals to tamper with.

 TYPES OF ADHESIVE USED

 For potting applications, low viscosity adhesives are generally preferred.
 They allow better fill around electronic components and reduce the likelihood of air bubble entrapment.
-Two-part epoxies and modified epoxies are a popular choice as are polyurethane adhesives and silicones.
-UV-adhesives can be used as they offer a quick cure and don’t require mixing; however shadow areas and limited depth cure means they often aren’t suitable.
-There are UV adhesives available with a secondary cure method which can assist full cure in shadow areas.
+Two-part epoxies and modified epoxies are a popular choice, as are polyurethane adhesives and silicones.
+UV adhesives are common as they offer a quick cure and don’t require mixing; however, shadow areas and limited depth cure mean they often aren’t suitable.
+There are UV adhesives available with a secondary cure method that can assist in full cure in shadow areas.

-• Volume of potting receptacle – if a large volume needs to be filled, be mindful of possible exotherm of mixed adhesive during curing – if this is the case, opt for a slow curing potting adhesive which is less likely to become excessively hot during cure.
+- The volume of potting receptacle – if a large volume needs to be filled, be mindful of possible exotherm of the mixed adhesive during curing – if this is the case, opt for a slow curing potting adhesive which is less likely to become excessively hot during cure.

-• Viscosity and flow characteristics of the potting adhesive – will it flow sufficiently to coat tiny intricate components?
-Can air entrapment be prevented?
-Will you need to degas (apply a vacuum) to draw out any air bubbles?
+- Viscosity and flow characteristics of the potting adhesive – will it flow sufficiently to coat tiny intricate components?
+The correct viscosity can prevent air entrapment.
+Do you need to degas (apply a vacuum) to draw out air bubbles?

-• What is the substrate material the potting receptacle is made from – you need to ensure good adhesion to the edges.
+- What is the substrate material of the potting receptacle?
+You need to ensure good adhesion to the edges.

-• Does the adhesive need to be opaque or a certain colour to ensure security against spying/copying?
+- Does the adhesive need to be opaque or a certain color to ensure security against spying/copying when potting electronics?

-• Cost – going for the cheapest option isn’t always recommended – low cost products may appear to do the job but can give future problems such as poor durability and can develop leak paths due to shrinkage or low adhesion strength to the “pot”.
+- Cost – The lowest cost adhesive isn’t always the cheapest option.
+Low cost products may appear to do the job but can give future problems such as poor durability and develop leak paths due to shrinkage or low adhesion strength to the “pot.”

-Here are some of the typical performance requirements of a potting adhesive:
+Here are some of the typical performance requirements of a potting adhesive for potting electronics: